 Any other action or failure to act that constitutes a violation of this article: $2,500.00 per day for any other action or failure to act that constitutes a violation of this article.

-Failure to keep dirt and mud off public streets: $1,000.00 per day for failure to prevent the accumulation of more than one-fourth-inch of dirt, mud, both on public streets, or in public storm drainage, plus $500.00 per hour per wash truck if the street is cleaned by the town, its employees or its contractors.
+Failure to keep dirt and mud off public streets: $1,000.00 per day for failure to prevent the accumulation of more than one-fourth-inch of dirt, mud, both on public streets, or in public storm drainage, plus $500.00 per hour per wash truck if the street is cleaned by the Town, its employees or its contractors.

 Failure to follow the Construction Site Waste Management Plan is subject to $1,000.00 per day for failing to follow all aspects of the Plan.